-- Eligible Faculty submit their NYU Application for Sabbatical Leave via DocuSign.
-Internal departmental deadlines may vary.
+Eligible faculty submit their NYU Application for Sabbatical Leave via DocuSign.
+Please consult with your department as deadlines may vary.

 Submitting the Sabbatical Leave Application

-Applications for sabbatical leave must provide a detailed statement of professional plans for the leave, a discussion of the timetable, and include a statement of goals against which sabbatical activities may be evaluated.
-In addition, the application should provide a justification for how the activities proposed for the sabbatical leave will have value for the applicant, as well as the applicant’s department, Steinhardt School and/or NYU.
+Applications for sabbatical leave must provide a detailed statement of professional plans for the leave and a discussion of the timetable, and include a statement of goals against which sabbatical activities may be evaluated.
+In addition, the application should provide a justification for how the activities proposed for the sabbatical leave will have value for the applicant, as well as the applicant’s department, Steinhardt, and/or NYU.